05Ling/rmd/README.md

-# rmd somthing wrong with ploting figure and i have a problem with pushing it to repository.
+Somthing wrong with ploting figure and i have a problem with pushing it to repository.